TheTomato18/TheTomato18/README.md

 ## Hi there 👋
-I'm a first year engineering and computer science student at Monash University.
-At the moment I'm interested in learning web development and overall progressing in my coding skills.
+First year engineering / computer science student.
+Currently learning web development.

 <!--
 **TheTomato18/TheTomato18** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.